ohler55/ojg/design.md

 each collection to `gen.Node` types the collection are assured to contain only elements that can be encoded as JSON.

-Since methods on the `Node` could not be implemented without import loops the number of functions in the `Node` interface were limited.
-It was clear a parser would be needed but that would have to wait until the next part of the journey was completed.
+Methods on the `Node` could not be implemented without import loops so the number of functions in the `Node` interface were limited.
+It was clear a parser specific to the generic data type would be needed but that would have to wait until the parser part of the journey was completed.
 Then the generic data package could be revisited and the parser explored.

-Let just ahead to the generic data parser revisit.
-It was not very interesting after the deep dive into the simple data parser.
+Peeking at the future to the generic data parser revisit it was not very interesting after the deep dive into the simple data parser.
 The parser for generic types is a copy of the oj package parser but instead of simple types being created instances that support the `gen.Node` interface are created.

 ### Simple Parser (`oj` package)

-Looking back it hard to say what was the most interesting part of the journey, the parser or JSONPath.
+Looking back its hard to say what was the most interesting part of the journey, the parser or JSONPath.
 Each had their own unique set of issues.
-The parser was the best place to start though as some valuable lessons were learned about what to avoid and what to gravitate toward in trying to achieve high performance code.
+The parser was the best place to start though as some valuable lessons were learned about what to avoid and what to gravitate toward in trying to achieve high performance Go code.

 #### Validator

 From the start I knew that a single pass parser would be more efficient than building tokens and then making a second pass to decide what the tokens means.
 At least that approach as worked well in the past.
-I dived in and used `readValue` function that branched depending on the next character read.
-It worked but it was slower than the bar of the Go json.Validate.
-It was off by a lot.
-Of course a benchmark was needed to verify that hence the start of the `cmd/benchmark` command.
-Profiling didn't help much it turned out since much of the overhead was in the function call setup themselves which isn't obvious when profiling.
+I dived in and used a `readValue` function that branched depending on the next character read.
+It worked but it was slower than the target of being on par with the Go json.Validate.
+That was the bar to clear.
+The first attempt was off by a lot.
+Of course a benchmark was needed to verify that so the `cmd/benchmark` command was started.
+Profiling didn't help much it turned out since much of the overhead was in the function call setup which isn't obvious when profiling.

-Not knowing at the time that function calls were so expensive anticipating that there was some overhead in a function call I moved some of the code from a few frequently called functions to inline in the calling function.
+Not knowing at the time that function calls were so expensive but anticipating that there was some overhead in function calls I moved some of the code from a few frequently called functions to be inline in the calling function.
 That made much more of a difference than I expected.
 At that point I looked at the Go code for the core validation code.
 I was surprised to see that it used lots of functions but not functions attached to a type.
 I gave that approach a try but with functions on the parser type.
 The results were not good either.
-Simple changing the functions to take the parser as an argument made a big difference.
+Simple changing the functions to take the parser as an argument made a big difference though.
 Another lesson learned.

 Next was to remove function calls as much as possible since they did seem to be expensive.
 The code was no longer elegant and had lots of duplicated blocks but it ran much faster.
-At this point the code was nudging the Go validator bar.
+At this point the code performance was getting closet to clearing the Go validator bar.

-When parsing in a single pass a conceptual state machine is used.
-When branching with functions it is state machine but the states are limited for each function making it much easier to follow.
+When parsing in a single pass a conceptual state machine is generally used.
+When branching with functions there is still a state machine but the states are limited for each function making it much easier to follow.
 Moving into a single function meant tracking many more states in single state machine.
 Implementation was with lengthy switch statements.
 One problem remained though.
 Array and Object had to be tracked to know when a closing `]` or `}` was allowed.
-Since function calls were being avoided that mean maintaining a stack in the single parser function.
+Since function calls were being avoided that meant maintaining a stack in the single parser function.
 That approach worked well with very little overhead.

 Another tweak was to reuse memory.
-At this point the parser only allocated a few objects but why would it need to allocate any of the buffers for the stack could be reused.
+At this point the parser only allocated a few objects but why would it need to allocate any if the buffers for the stack could be reused.
 That prompted a change in the API.
 The initial API was for a single `Validate()` function.
 If the validator was made public it could be reused.
 That made a lot of sense